-Artificial Intelligence, robots, nanotechnologies, additive and cognitive technologies the future investigations in the fields of Big History and evolution are closely associated with the development of Artificial Intelligence.
-Thus, it turns out to be important to define similarities and differences between self-regulating systems and AI.
+Self-regulating systems and Artificial Intelligence.
+Within Big History the period after a new threshold is sometimes anticipated as a period of rapid development and even predominance of artificial intelligence.
+We agree that the future investigations in the fields of Big History and evolution are closely associated with the development of artificial intelligence.
+Thus, it turns to be important to define similarities and differences between self-regulating systems and artificial intelligence.